Accelerating Quantum Eigensolver Algorithms With Machine Learning

 In this work, we integrate ML with search-based methods.
 We first use predictions on smaller systems, utilising the cost function values of a Hamiltonian of smaller systems and randomly generated hyperparameters of the quantum algorithm to train a gradient boosting model to predict the cost function value.
-We then use this model to explore and optimise hyperparameters for a larger Hamiltonian system, which is costly to solve classically, via a crossover operator.
+We then use this model to explore and optimise hyperparameters for a larger Hamiltonian system.

-\paragraph{Search-based Optimisation and Genetic Improvement (GI). } Search-based methods \cite{HARMAN2001833} have also been used for optimisation tasks to find the best possible subset of requirements.
+\paragraph{Search-based Software Engineering. } Search-based methods \cite{HARMAN2001833} have also been used for optimisation tasks to find the best possible subset of requirements.
 The optimisation, in the case of the quantum algorithm's hyperparameters, aims to save precious resources like the number of shots but mainly to achieve a closer prediction to the system's ground state energy\footnote{The lowest energy level, which for eigensolvers is the lowest eigenvalue that is the value associated with the lowest eigenvector of the problem, see \sectref{sec:solvers}.}, influenced by the selection of optimal hyperparameters (i.e. a minimum of the cost function approximating the lowest energy level, \subsectref{sec:vqa}).